Updated 3 February, 2026

 What is the power fee and how is it determined?

-However, this depends on the main fuse size of the connection.
 At present, no threshold is planned for main fuses above 3 x 63 A.

 Will the new power fee affect all Vaasan Sähköverkko’s customers?